SHARV1L/Insta_Bot1/README.md

 6.)Check if it is actually installed by typing : virtualenv

-7.)Install Selenium(used in Browser Automation and in Playback Testing tool) :
+7.)Install Selenium(used in Browser Automation and as a Playback Testing tool) :
     >pip install selenium

-8.)Install Chrome driver(Install the correct version of your Chrome Browser or Chromium)
+8.)Install Chrome driver(Install the correct version of your Chrome Browser/Chromium)

 9.)Unzip, copy and paste the 'executable file' in(Windows) at : C:\Windows\<chrome_driver_file>